 The issue most recently came to light in a Miami Herald article, which chronicles the stories of rideshare customers who have been falsely accused of trashing vehicles by purportedly leaving all kinds of fluids on the backseat and floor.
 At least one Uber driver reportedly admitted that he’s been staging photos of bogus barf in his back seat — and getting away with it for years.

-After a Grand Rapids, MIchigan, man complained to the Better Business Bureau of Western Michigan that he was fraudulently charged for a cleaning bill after a ride, local TV station WZZM reached out and got this response from Uber:
+After a Grand Rapids, Michigan, a man complained to the Better Business Bureau of Western Michigan that he was fraudulently charged for a cleaning bill after a ride, local TV station WZZM reached out and got this response from Uber:

 “Participating in fraudulent activity of any kind is a clear violation of our Community Guidelines.
 We are constantly evaluating our processes and technology related to these claims and will take appropriate action whenever fraud may be detected.”